ackermannQ/kodereview/content/blog/small-intro-to-bigo/index.md

 Time execution varies between computers, so instead of talking about seconds or miliseconds, we talk about complexity to describe how long or how much space would an algorithm take to be executed.

 Big O notations are essentials because having performant algorithms means having a fast-responding software.
-Who knows, you might even get a [nice reward](https://www.pcgamer.com/rockstar-thanks-gta-online-player-who-fixed-poor-load-times-official-update-coming/) for optimizing an existing algorithm.
-[Full story there](https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/).
+Who knows, you might even get a <a href="https://www.pcgamer.com/rockstar-thanks-gta-online-player-who-fixed-poor-load-times-official-update-coming/" target="_blank" rel="nofollow noopener noreferrer">nice reward</a> for optimizing an existing algorithm. <a href="https://nee.lv/2021/02/28/How-I-cut-GTA-Online-loading-times-by-70/" target="_blank" rel="nofollow noopener noreferrer">Full story there</a>.

 Just a bit of maths to get a feeling on big O meaning.
 It actually describes the limiting behavior of a function when the argument tends to a value or infinity.
 So, when you are saying O(N), you are actually saying, well my algorithm will take a number of steps that would be dominated by the linear function f(N) = N.